WeaveCraft/Mifamilia/README.md

 ![Screenshot 2022-11-02 192248](https://user-images.githubusercontent.com/90194213/199571410-098a8422-94d7-4cfc-8d6c-a5f0e374773a.png)

 Pinterest look alike for sharing memories.
-Sanity for backend and React as frontend.
+Sanity as backend and React as frontend.